AlexOrrSB/sendbird-virgil-uikit-sample/README.md

 ## How to run

-Run the server and a client sample
+Run the [server](https://github.com/AlexOrrSB/sendbird-virgil-uikit-sample/tree/master/server) and a client sample

-The server can be found in the server directory.

 The samples require the server to be running for a user to connect.